SungminSo/DeepUser-2020-journal-seminar/README.md

 - 04.11 : <Vision - GAN> Generative Adversarial Nets
 - 04.18 : <Weight Initialization - Xavier> Understanding the difficulty of training deep feedforward neural networks
 - 04.25 : <NLP - NMT> Neural Machine Translation by jointly learning to align and translate
+- 05.02 : <NLP - Attention> Attention is all you need